 15 of 17

-If pests and animals in your garden are your biggest concern, this metal and wire fence from rachelevolve serves as one great approach.
-This garden fence uses heavy duty metal and wire to contain the garden and is tall enough to keep deer away from your precious veggies.Continue to 16 of 17 below.
+If keeping away pests and animals from your garden is your biggest concern, this two-story metal and wire fence can serve that purpose.
+This garden fence uses heavy-duty metal and wire to contain the garden and is tall enough to keep deer away.
+The caps on the poles accent the elegance of the fence.Continue to 16 of 17 below.

 16 of 17